-Clozaril tapering treatment must be done using proper medical oversight, and careful observation.
-In other words, the kind of treatment provided at Alternative to Meds Center.
+Clozaril tapering treatment must be done using attentive medical oversight, and adequate support — in other words, the kind of treatment provided at Alternative to Meds Center.

 Alternative to Meds has been helping people with antipsychotic tapering for over 15 years.
-We have published evidence regarding our success.
-Addressing underlying root causes does not have to involve toxic treatments.
-In fact, we have found that frequently there were either missed medical conditions or other factors that contributed to the crisis.
-Moreover, these could have since shifted and a person may have been possibly misdiagnosed in the first place.
+We invite you to review our published evidence of our successful programs.
+Addressing underlying root causes does not and should not have to involve toxic treatments.
+In fact, we have found that frequently there were either missed medical conditions or other overlooked factors that contributed to the crisis.
+Moreover, these could have since greatly shifted.
+So, a person may have been following treatment protocols that were unable to fix what was wrong because symptoms had been possibly misdiagnosed or misidentified in the first place.

 Clozaril tapering (generic name clozapine) has been studied for over 2 decades, and it has been shown that Clozaril is particularly subject to dramatic withdrawal phenomena, especially in comparison to some other antipsychotic medications.1

 The inherent risks of antipsychotic medication and the process of Clozaril tapering, may at first seem daunting.
 This can be especially true for those who have experienced or witnessed the damage that mishandling these medications can inflict.
 Virtually all drugs carry risks.
 However, antipsychotic medications historically provide perhaps the most alarming and wide range of glaring examples of the double jeopardy of not just taking them, but trying to get off them.
 Each of these processes can be challenging, to say the least.
 We have refined our programs to respect these important elements in treatment.

 The bullet points below are expanded further in this article.
 It is important to realize that antipsychotics are considered to be one of the most arduous of all drug classes to taper, so please share this information with your caregiver.
 The information here is not intended to be acted on without support and medical oversight.